Elkunpookie/Place-in-the-Sun/README.md

 To Contribute:
 1. Create a fork
+2. You must relocate the .git folder to the puts folder if you use the desktop version
-2. Make your changes
+3. Make your changes
-3. Then make a Pull Request
+4. Then make a Pull Request
-4. We will review and approve your contribution
+5. We will review and approve your contribution